wolfpup-software/baseboard-css/README.md

 # Baseboard-css

-Keep styles consistent between Firefox, Webkit, and Chromium browsers.
+Tiny reset stylesheet for Firefox, Webkit, and Chromium browsers.

 ## How to use